The Sixth Pillar of Well-being: Working Out Your Wardrobe

 Join NEBGH at this fun summer event for drinks, hors d’oeuvres and great conversation

-Sandi Stein - Vice Chair
+Sandi Stein - Chair

 Prior to joining BBH, she was vice president of global benefits, including global mobility, at NYSE Euronext, and was responsible for delivering competitive, best-in-class benefits programs for the organization and related subsidiary companies.